 Setting a lawsuit for trial means asking the court to assign a date for the actual trial to begin.
 Often lawyers are forced to set cases for trial in order to put enough pressure on an insurance company to get a reasonable settlement offer.

 Getting a trial date from the court is a simple matter—your lawyer just sends the court a written request.
-It’s what happens next that you have to be concerned about.
-In the first place, many contingency fee agreements provide that the lawyer’s fee goes up—often from 33.3% to 40%—as soon as the case is set for trial, regardless of whether the trial ever actually takes place.
-If your fee agreement has such a provision, you do not want your lawyer to set the case for trial unless it is truly necessary.
+It's what happens next that you have to be concerned about.
+In the first place, many contingency fee agreements provide that the lawyer's fee goes up—often from 33.3% to 40%—as soon as the case is set for trial, regardless of whether the trial ever actually takes place.
+If your fee agreement has such a provision, you do not want your lawyer to set the case for trial unless it's truly necessary.
 This means that the insurance company has not come up with a reasonable settlement offer and there are no more legal maneuvers, short of setting for trial, available to pressure the insurance company.
 Also, once the case is set for trial, the pace of legal maneuvering and preparations may speed up dramatically.
 The lawyers may schedule depositions and other expensive proceedings they had been putting off.
 And your lawyer may have to spend more of your money hiring outside experts to begin preparing for trial.

 This article was adapted from the book, How to Win Your Personal Injury Claim by Attorney Joseph Matthews (Nolo).